darvil82/HAInstaller/README.md

   -h, --help            show this help message and exit -a ARGS, --args ARGS  Arguments for a hammer compile step.
 Default are '--propcombine $path\$file' -g GAME, --game GAME  The name of the game folder in which the addons will be installed.
-  -v VERSION, --version VERSION
-                        Select the version of HammerAddons to install.
-Please keep in mind that all versions might not be compatible with all the games.
-Default value is 'latest'.

   --skipCmdSeq          Do not modify the CmdSeq.wc file.
   --skipGameinfo        Do not modify the gameinfo.txt file.
   --skipDownload        Do not download any files.